naobservatory/mgs-pipeline/README.md

 `s3://nao-mgs/[bioprojectid]` (or `s3://nao-restricted/...` for private data).
 Available files, and their formats:

+(Note that directories downstream from kraken have a -YYYY-MM suffix, representing the version of the kraken DB they were generated with.)

 * `raw/`: Input, as downloaded from SRA
    * ex: `SRR14530724_1.fastq.gz` and `SRR14530724_2.fastq.gz`
    * Gzipped FastQ format